Acin0reV/m6-hw6-chong-claudia/README.md

         * See [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/) or [Hero Patterns](https://www.heropatterns.com/) for free patterns.
     1. A sidebar to the right of the main text that includes social media icon links for [Stack Overflow](assets/soverflow.png), [LinkedIn](assets/linkedin.png), and [GitHub](assets/git.png)
     1. A footer at the bottom of the page that includes your name.
+1. **You must use CSS Flexbox to create your layout.** Do not use CSS floats outside of wrapping text around a picture.
 1. Your markup must use proper semantic tags.
 1. Your site must be deployed to GitHub pages.